How to Prep Your EV for Long Road Trips

 Expect the unexpected and stay flexible.
 Know that chargers can sometimes be offline or crowded, so always have a plan B—check for alternate stations near each stop.
 Keep the battery at ≥20% en route to avoid being stranded.

-Despite the extra planning, EV road trips are rewarding: quiet drives, lower costs, and predictable breaks.
-For example, a 2,000 km Delhi–Ladakh EV trip cost only approx. ₹3,000 in electricity—far cheaper than petrol.
+Despite the extra planning, EV road trip planning in India is rewarding: quiet drives, lower costs, and predictable breaks.
+For example, a 2,000 km Delhi–Ladakh EV trip costs only approximately ₹3,000 in electricity—far cheaper than petrol.
 Some Indian highways even waive tolls for EVs.